Rubberverse/qor-caddy/README.md

 This is a major rewrite of `qor-caddy` that completely changes how it was used compared to now.
 Before updating, make sure that **you're ready to adapt to them**.

 These changes aren't live yet.
+Some things are subject to change.

 ## Features